fabrikod/personext/data/blogs/my-first-blog-post-1.md

 type: fulltext
 hero: 1
 title: My First Blog Post 1
-description: 'Having worked in product development and consulting for years, here’s the one thing all the clients I’ve worked with have had in common: No one knows how to make products.'
+description: 'all the clients I’ve worked with have had in common: No one knows how to make products.'
 slug: my-first-blog-post-1
 image: /img/img1.png
 tags: